truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 7. Enter a password for the backup repository.
    Record this password in a secure location.
-   It is needed to recreate the task using the same bucket/folder, such as in a new TrueNAS install or system, or to restore data from the existing snapshots in another TrueNAS system.
+   You need the password to recreate the task using the same bucket/folder, such as in a new TrueNAS install or system, or to restore data from the existing snapshots in another TrueNAS system.

 8. Set the task schedule for when to run this task.